Historical Resolution Tracking Feature » Officer Compensation

-Whereas, the attraction and retention of high caliber staff is essential to ICANN's operations and ICANN desires to ensure competitive compensation for staff.
+Whereas, it is essential to ICANN's operations that ICANN offer competitive compensation packages for its personnel.

-Whereas, each Board member has confirmed that they are not conflicted with respect to compensation package for the CIO.
+Whereas, each Board member has confirmed that he or she is not conflicted with respect to compensation packages for any of ICANN's Officers.

-Resolved (2016.12.13.08), the Board grants the President and CEO the discretion to adjust the CIO's compensation for FY17, effective 1 July 2016, by an amount up to an additional 3%, which is consistent with ICANN's remuneration practices as evidenced by the independent compensation expert information on comparable compensation, subject to a limitation that the CIO's FY17 base salary shall not increase by more than 3% of his current FY17 base salary.
+Resolved (2021.07.22.15), the Board grants the President and CEO the discretion to adjust the compensation for FY22, effective 1 July 2021, of David Olive, SVP, Policy Development Support and Managing Director – Washington D.C., in accordance with the independent study on comparable compensation, subject to a limitation that his annual base salary shall not increase by more than 4% per annum from his current rate.

 This is an Organizational Administrative function that does not require public comment.